http://www.w3.org/TR/html5-diff/

 5.1 Changes since 12 February 2009

-• Definition of designMode was changed to be more in line with legacy implementations.
+designModewas changed to be more in line with legacy implementations. - The

-• You are now allowed to specify the meta element with a charset attribute in XML documents if the value of that attribute matches the encoding of the document.
-(Note that it does not specify the value, it is just a talisman.)
+metaelement with acharsetattribute in XML documents if the value of that attribute matches the encoding of the document.
+(Note that it does not specify the value, it is just a talisman.) - The

-• A syntax for SVG similar to MathML is now defined so that SVG can be included in text/html resources.
+document.cookieandlocalStorage) at the same time.
+TheNavigatorgained agetStorageUpdates()method to allow it to be explicitly released. - A syntax for SVG similar to MathML is now defined so that SVG can be included in

 In addition, several parts of HTML 5 have been taken out and will be further developed by the Web Applications Working Group as standalone specifications: